rudoapps/hybrid-logger/README.md

 final logger = HybridLogger(
     settings: HybridSettings(
+        // Parameter to customize which colors will be used for logs
         colors: {
             LogTypeEntity.debug: AnsiPen.green()
         },

+        // Default logs Type
         type: LogTypeEntity.info,

+        // Separation symbol between logs
         lineSymbol: '-',

+        // Max characters by line
         maxLineWidth: 60,

+        // To choose showing separation symbols or not
         showLines: true,

+        // To hide or show defined Headers or Title of each log
         showHeaders: true,

+        // To use dart SDK prints if its needed
         forceLogs: false,
     ),

+    // Abstract class to define how logs will be displayed on console, default Impl is "LineStyleLogger"
+    formatter: const LineStyleLogger(),

+    // Optional abstract class to define when logs will be displayed
+    filter: LogTypeFilter()
 );
 ```